16 Best Pet Tarantulas to Handle: A Beginner’s Guide (With Photos)

 9. Chaco Golden Knee

 Chaco Golden Knee, a giant species that can grow to 8 inches in length, is another.
-The Gramostola spider species have the longest lives spans, but slow growth.
-It can take years for a spider to mature, and you might have to wait longer if you want to hatchlings or generations.
+The Gramostola spider species have the longest life spans but slow growth.
+It can take years for a spider to mature, and you might have to wait longer if you want hatchlings or generations.
 It is calm and a joy to have as your first tarantula.
 They are also friendly to families as there have been very few cases of hostility.
-They are easy to handle, so it is possible to allow your children and friends to touch them.
+They are easy to handle, so allowing your children and friends to touch them is possible.

 This spider is a great choice if you’re looking for something you can show off and display.
-It is also one of the most affordable spider choices in pet shops, with slings starting at 10$.
+It is also one of pet shops’ most affordable spider choices, with slings starting at 10$.
 These slings are easy to find, and they are easily available.
 The young ones will be very active as they love digging their substrate.
 Make their bedding thick and soft.
 To provide coolness on hot days, consider a substrate four inches thick that is damp on one side.

-As not all species of tarantulas are friendly, the true nature of a spider is different.
+Not all species of tarantulas are friendly; the true nature of a spider is different.
 Experts advise caution when handling giant tarantulas.
-Even gentle species such as the Chaco Golden Knee, can become aggressive if handled incorrectly.
+Even gentle species such as the Chaco Golden Knee can become aggressive if handled incorrectly.
 They can bite you in the face and cause severe pain.

 10. Costa Rican Zebra

-The name of the Costa Rican Zebra, like most spiders is derived from its appearance and its origin.
+Like most spiders, the name of the Costa Rican Zebra is derived from its appearance and origin.
 It’s from Costa Rica and other parts of Central America.
 You can spot it easily by the white stripes along its limbs.
 They look like zebra stripes because they are set against a black background.
 They are quiet, just like other tarantulas.
 However, they can be scared of unfamiliar people and become skittish.
 Although they may take some time to feel comfortable around you, they are one of the most friendly pets.